-Very large bentwood boxes were used for boom boxes (drums) in dance performances and when not in use, these would store the dance regalia.
+Very large bentwood boxes were used as boom boxes (drums) in dance performances and when not in use, these would store the dance regalia.

 Large boxes were used to store clothing in, and medium boxes were used for many different purposes - some were even used to cook in.

 To use a box for cooking, the cook would first put in all the main ingredients for seafood soup, then add the water and any extra ingredients.
 While the ingredients were being prepared, someone else would be heating up rocks until they were glowing, and then they would be added to the water-tight bentwood box, and voila, you have instant hot soup or stew.

 Some of the smaller Haida Bentwood boxes were made to carry water, dried salmon, halibut, fruit, and many of the other foods the Haida would need for their long journeys in their dugout canoes.

 Some boxes were made for burial purposes.
 Chiefs and people of high esteem were placed in these bentwood burial boxes, and put up in a burial (mortuary) pole, when ready to pay respect to those went on to the other side.

 Thanks to Andy Wilson of the Haida Nation for sharing this picture and knowledge about Haida Bentwood Boxes with us.